jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

-# Guidelines for informatics teams
+# Guidelines for multidisciplinary informatics teams

 In this lesson we will discuss general guidelines for how to create and maintain healthy relationships within a multidisciplinary informatics research team.